How to define populations

 When seeds, pollen or spores can disperse the organism’s genes, the longest dispersal distance of these (often but not always pollen) should be used.

-Example of Dispersal Buffer.
-For the Hyla arborea populations in Belgium, occurrence points were derived from citizen science data (waarnemingen.be), and polygons were generated based on the reported dispersal range (4 km).
-These polygons were evaluated by experts in the group, and those where physical barriers affected individual dispersal, as well as polygons derived from a single observation within the period analyzed, were excluded from further analysis.
+Example of using dispersal buffers to define populations.
+For the Hyla arborea populations in Belgium, occurrence points were derived from citizen science data, and polygons were generated based on the reported dispersal range (4 km).
+These polygons were evaluated by experts, and those where physical barriers affected individual dispersal, as well as polygons derived from a single observation within the period analyzed, were excluded from further analysis.

 Ecological or biogeographic proxies

-Example for Ecological or Biogeographic proxies.
+Example of using ecological or biogeographic proxies to define populations.
 Whitebark pine (Pinus albicaulis) has an extensive range across western North America (bright green polygons) that spans multiple ecoregions (other colored and labeled polygons), which are defined by similarities in ecosystems, topography, geology, soils, and climate.
-For the indicators assessment for whitebark pine, ecoregion polygons were slightly modified to reflect whitebark pine biology (defined by experts) and political delineations (U.S. vs. Canadian jurisdiction).
+For the whitebark pine indicators assessment, ecoregion polygons were slightly modified to reflect whitebark pine biology (defined by experts) and political delineations (U.S. vs. Canadian jurisdiction).

 Traits